hirzi/LSD/README.md

 # Instructions

 We first generate coalescent samples under a defined demographic model.
 Being reliant on ABC for parameter estimation, LSD requires summary statistics to be calculated for 1) the observed sequenced data and 2) simulated data.
+As LSD runs in two-steps, steps ii-v

-#  i) GENERATING COALESCENT SIMULATIONS
+#  i) Generate simulated data
+	#  a) Generating coalescent simulations
 	We first generate coalescent samples under a defined demographic model (see LSD requirements (1).
 E.g. let’s assume we have 2 populations inhabiting contrasting environments, with each population comprising 20 individuals each.
 The msms command line to generate coalescent samples for this demographic model would be e.g.:
 	msms 80 1 -t 10 -I 2 40 40 -n 1 1 -n 2 1 -m 1 2 M -m 2 1 M

 	where M is the migration rate (demographic parameter) that we condition the detection of selection on, and should be drawn from a reasonably large prior range.

 	Here, we simulate a single locus, and hence assume no recombination between loci and fixed recombination within locus.

-#  ii) CALCULATING SIMULATED SUMMARY STATISTICS
+	#  b) Calculating simulated summary statistics
 	To replicate observed sequencing pipelines, generate appropriate simulated sequencing data, and calculate a suite of summary statistics for ABC, we use LSD-High or LSD-Low.
 Given the simulated coalescent sample, we can generate summary statistics by e.g.: python3 lsd_hi.py msms_output -d 40 -d 40 -l 5000 -f ABC

 	Or if we want to simulate errors (at a certain error rate), filtering, pooled samples, and a specific coverage distrubtion, we can do e.g.: python3 lsd_hi.py msms_output -d 40 -d 40 -l 5000 -p -i --error_method 4 --error_rate 0.001 --minallelecount 2 --mindepth 10 --maxdepth 500 --sampler nbinom -c covDist_moments.txt -f ABC where we sample according a coverage distribution fitted to the empirical coverage distribution, whose moments are described here in covDist_moments.txt.
 Elaborate…

-#  iii) CALCULATING OBSERVED SUMMARY STATISTICS
+	  Steps a) and b), that is the generation of simulated summary statisticss, can be embedded and performed efficiently under ABCtoolbox.
+See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/simulation/Performing%20Simulations%20with%20ABCtoolbox.
+Provide example.

+#  ii) Calculating observed summary statistics
 To calculate observed summary statistics, we supply the command with a text file containing a list of mpileup files.
 For the neutral regions (1st step), this list of files will comprise of neutral or genome wide regions e.g.: python lsd_high_sumstats_calculator_OBS.py extractedNeutralRegions_filelist.txt -d 40 -d 40 -q 0 -m 2 -o 2popModel -f ABC -r single --startPos 1 --endPos 99999 --mindepth 10 --maxdepth 500 --windowSize 5000 –pooled